 Sometimes we complain without thinking much of it, but the frightening thing about complaining is that every time we do, a cloud descends over our heart, and our hope, appreciation and joy gradually wane.

 The misfortune of others is our misfortune.
 Our happiness is the happiness of others.
 To see ourselves in others and feel an inner sense of unity with them represents a fundamental revolution in the way we view and live our lives.
 Therefore, discriminating against another person is the same as discriminating against ourselves.
 When we hurt another, we are hurting ourselves.
 And when we respect others, we respect and elevate our own lives as well.

-Those who face adversity with hope and the willingness to try their very best don’t consider the process painful.
-People who exert themselves to the fullest and tackle each problem as it arises don’t really experience hardships as such; they instead see everything as a joyful challenge.
+Those who face adversity with hope and the willingness to do their best don’t consider the process painful.

-Trust is difficult to earn and it is easily lost―the trust built over a decade can be shattered in an instant by one offhanded remark or deed.
-A person who is not swayed from their chosen path, even during the most trying times, will ultimately find that he or she is trusted from virtually every quarter.
+Trust is difficult to earn and it is easily lost the trust built over a decade can be shattered in an instant by one offhanded remark or deed.
+A person who is not swayed from their chosen path, even during the most trying times, will ultimately find that they are trusted from virtually every quarter.

 Ultimately, it is not difficult circumstances that defeat one, but one’s own weakness.

 Ultimately, our battle is with ourselves.
-Whether in our activities in society, or whether in historical, political or economic developments, everything essentially boils down to a struggle between positive and negative forces.
+Whether in our activities in society, or whether in historical, political or economic developments, everything essentially boils down to a struggle between the weak and strong aspects of our nature.